nirbhaynaruka/ToDo-Notes-app/README.md

 ***⛑ How to use To Do App Manual?***

 👉 Edit your current tasks by long press on the recent notes or lists.
 👉 Remove tasks on sliding to block any of the sides.
 👉 Differentiate your tasks by colors.
 👉 Add tasks through + sign below the To Do App.
 👉 Edit tasks pressing long to your previous input.

-⛑ Amazing To Do app features to organize you
+<h4>⛑ Amazing To Do app features to organize you  </h4>

-A daily planner for your tasks.
+- A daily planner for your tasks.
-Create and manage important notes.
+- Create and manage important notes.
-Share your lists on any device with your friends, colleagues, and family.
+- Share your lists on any device with your friends, colleagues, and family.
-Use To Do app for task management, bill reminder, maintaining shopping lists, and much more.
+- Use To Do app for task management, bill reminder, maintaining shopping lists, and much more.
-Create trip manuals writing places to visit
+- Create trip manuals writing places to visit.
-Write quotes, give titles to your write ups
+- Write quotes, give titles to your write ups.
-Save messages or any write up
+- Save messages or any write up.
-Task management features, Segment or break your tasks into manageable steps Create online dairy to write your Homework, School Tasks, and office tasks Write dictations immediately on a project, save and share it with colleagues Divide your tasks into groups and make an individual list for all your tasks Create unlimited notes or tasks and differentiate these by names Best search filter to find your notes in a click
+- Task management features, Segment or break your tasks into manageable steps.
+- Create online dairy to write your Homework, School Tasks, and office tasks.
+- Write dictations immediately on a project, save and share it with colleagues.
+- Divide your tasks into groups and make an individual list for all your tasks.
+- Create unlimited notes or tasks and differentiate these by names.
+- Best search filter to find your notes in a click.
-Mark your notes favorite, and important and filter all important notes at once clicking on star icon Add, Edit, Delete Tasks, check on tasks by completion bar & checkbox
+- Mark your notes favorite, and important and filter all important notes at once clicking on star icon.
+- Add, Edit, Delete Tasks, check on tasks by completion bar & checkbox.

 <B> What more you can do on To-DO-App? </B>